 Raccoons create separate latrine sites.
 They consistently return to these locations, which are commonly found on roofs, in attics, wood piles, haylofts, crawlspaces, garages and on or under decks.

 Raccoons have five toes on each foot, so their tracks resemble the handprints of a small child.
 Front footprints are about two and a half inches long, and hind prints often measure up to three and a half inches.
 Raccoon tracks usually appear in pairs, as their hind foot moves beside the opposite forefoot while walking.

 How to Get Rid of Raccoons

-Most DIYers do not realize raccoon removal is a much bigger project.
 Successful raccoon control includes trapping, removing, relocating, identifying entry points, exclusion repairs, cleaning, and disinfecting.
-Each state has its own regulations and ordinances about raccoon trapping and releasing.
+Each state has its own regulations and ordinances regarding raccoon trapping and release.
 In most cases, it is more cost-effective to hire a professional.

 If you have a raccoon in your attic, be very cautious if you decide to enter.
+It is likely females are present with juveniles.
 When raccoons feel cornered, they can become very aggressive, especially when a momma is protecting her cubs.

-If babies are not present, we strategically place a live trap then remove the raccoon.
-Once we ensure the attic is raccoon-free, we seal all entry points, & sanitize the attic.
+- If babies are not present, Strategically place a live trap to remove the raccoon.
+Once the attic is raccoon-free, seal all entry points, & sanitize the attic.

-If babies are present in an attic, we utilize natural products that have the scent of male raccoon urine.
+- If babies are present in an attic, Natural raccoon repellents that have the scent of male raccoon urine can work.
 During a raccoon’s birthing period, she is highly protective of her cubs, and male raccoons are dangerous during this time.
-So, if a momma raccoon smells the scent of a male raccoon, she will likely relocate urgently with her cubs.
+So, if a female raccoon smells the scent of a male raccoon, she will likely relocate urgently with her cubs.

 Note: Every situation is unique, and this method does not work 100% of the time, but Trutech guarantees a raccoon-free home.